EastCoastProduct/homepage/src/_services/managed-project.md

   <img src="../../images/services-illustrations/design.svg" alt="Illustration of a designer's desktop." />
 </div>

-<p>Not only does your app need to be use easy to use, it needs to be built with the right users in mind and solve the problems that are most meaningful to them.
-With our proven process, we know exactly how to tackle these challenges efficiently.
-Over the course of a project, we’ll continually refine our user research, and test prototypes of new functionality to better understand its impact before building.
-By approaching user experience iteratively we can lower expenses and the risk associated with building the wrong product.</p>
+<p>A great product needs to be use easy to use <em>and</em> it needs to be built for the right users.
+Our process has been refined to tackle these challenges efficiently and effectively.
+We refine our user research and test prototypes on an ongoing basis so we have good answers before building.
+By approaching problems iteratively we can lower expenses and the risk associated with building the wrong product.</p>

 <h2 class="text-heading-two">Full-stack JavaScript web development</h2>